Heat treatment process

 Steel heat-treating services involve using several heat-treating charts according to the steel type and intended properties after treatment.
 Following are the example of some common charts;

 - Hardenability chart: It shows the depth to which a particular type of steel can be hardened with quenching.
 This chart is used to determine the best quenching medium and rate of cooling to obtain the desired hardness at a certain depth.

 - Time-temperature transformation (TTT) chart: This chart shows how long it takes for a specific type of steel to at different temperatures to change from one phase to another, such as austenite to martensite.
 It is helpful to determine the suitable hardening processes to achieve the desired properties.

 - Continuous cooling transformation (CCT) chart: The CCT chart depicts the change of austenite into various phases as the steel cools at a certain pace.
 This chart calculates the cooling rate required to obtain the desired microstructure and characteristics.

 Heat treatment involves heating metallic parts at specified temperatures, followed by controlled cooling.
 Various metal heat treatment services regarding the metal type and intended properties are in practice.
 Processing steel and steel parts with heat treatment methods allow for customizing their mechanical properties, such as strength, hardness, elasticity, durability, corrosion resistance, abrasion resistance, and many more.

 Understanding and use of steel heat-treating charts are crucial to obtain quality results.
 The chart helps to fix the heat treatment variables corresponding to the desired properties, such as temperature, heating or cooling rate, and phase transformation.
-At Proleantech, we provide several heat-treating services for your sustainable steel components.
-So, do not hesitate to contact us if you need manufacturing or hardening service for your steel parts.
+At Proleantech, we provide heat-treating services for your sustainable steel components.
+So, do not hesitate to contact us if you need heat treatment service

 How to heat treat 1084 steel?